-Contractors and excavators should contact Central Hudson at (845) 452-2700 or 1-800-527-2714 if there are any questions or concerns regarding natural gas or electric lines at construction sites.
+Contractors and excavators should contact Central Hudson at (845) 452-2700 or, for calls from outside the 845 area code only, 1-800-527-2714 if there are any questions or concerns regarding natural gas or electric lines at construction sites.
 A presentation on electric and natural gas safety is available to municipalities, fire departments and emergency responders – call Central Hudson and ask your Supervisor of New Utility Business for details.

 - Calling the Dig Safely New York hotline at 1-800-962-7962, dialing 811, or registering their request on-line at www.digsafelynewyork.com, at least two but no more than 10 full working days before digging.
 This "one-call" service will notify all private and municipal utilities (such as natural gas, electric, water, sewer, and communications companies) in order that they may mark out line locations.
 For a free copy of the Excavator Manual, contact Dig Safely: New York, or log onto their website and click on "P/E Resources."

 - Contacting Central Hudson to meet with a representative to review plans and suggest ways to work safely.
 Heavy equipment, such as backhoes, cranes, excavators, pumping or drilling rigs, hydraulic lifts and large dump trucks can come into contact with overhead electric lines.
 Use a designated spotter to keep equipment clear of lines.
 In some instances, the lines can be de-energized during construction periods.

 - Establishing a communications plan with workers to inform them of the location and potential hazards of utility lines in the area.
 Also, creating a boundary around areas to be avoided, including guy wires, service lines, gas and electric meters, pad-mounted transformers and other facilities, by using cones or tape.